e-be-walk/tiffany-in-ct-v2.0/README.md

 # License

+Copyright (c) 2018 Erin Walker.
 All software is available as open source under the terms of the MIT License.
+See [LICENSE](https://github.com/e-be-walk/tiffany-in-ct-v2.0/blob/master/LICENSE) file.